pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 Multiple nodes
 --------------
-Multiple node types can be defined in a VNFD.
+Multiple node types can be defined in a MEAD.

 ::